imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-deploying-languages-microsoft-365-apps.md

 You can automatically deploy Visio and Project in the languages that are in use by an existing version of Microsoft 365 Apps.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

 > [!NOTE]
-> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
+> You can't use the Office Customization Tool to create the configuration file, because this feature isn't yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 If you're adding to an existing deployment, the ODT automatically uses the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Microsoft 365 Apps.
 Because the architecture and source location are the same, there's no need to specify these values when creating the configuration file.
 Using the same location allows you to use a single configuration file for deploying to multiple deployment groups.

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example provided.
 2. Optionally, you can add the TargetProduct attribute to the Language element.
 Adding this attribute lets you choose which Office product defines the languages for installation.
 For example, setting TargetProduct to "O365ProPlusRetail" installs Office products in the same languages as Microsoft 365 Apps for enterprise on the client computer, if installed.
 If you want to match all installed languages, you can specify TargetProduct="All".
-3. If you deploy languages from a local source, you must download any possible matched languages to that source first.
+3. When deploy languages from a local source, you must download any possible matched languages to that source first.
 For more information, see [Download the installation files for Microsoft 365 Apps](overview-office-deployment-tool.md#download-the-installation-files-for-microsoft-365-apps).
 You can't use the /download switch for ODT on a configuration file that contains the MatchInstalled keyword.
 You have to use a separate configuration file.

 You can also use MatchInstalled as the Language ID when adding Office apps to or removing them from an existing installation of Office.